dbs-leipzig/gradoop/README.md

 The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&trade;.
-The persistent representation of the EPGM is also contained in gradoop-core and together with its mapping to HBase&trade;.
+The persistent representation of the EPGM is also contained in gradoop-common and together with its mapping to HBase&trade;.

 ### gradoop-flink